Periodic Single-Pass Instruction Sequences: -basics

-\begin{itemize} \item A \emph{basic instruction} $\mathtt a$ is a prescription for a piece of behavior that is considered indivisible and executable in finite time. \item A basic instruction can be turned into a \emph{test instruction} by prefixing it with either a $+$ (positive test instruction) or a $-$ (negative test instruction), thus typically $\mathtt{+a}$, $\mathtt{-b}$ etc. Test instructions control subsequent execution via the result of their execution (which is a Boolean reply). \item A next kind of primitive instruction is the \emph{jump instructions} $\#k$: this instruction prescribes to jump $k$ instructions ahead (if possible; otherwise deadlock occurs) and generate no observable behavior. \item Finally, the \emph{termination instruction} $!$ prescribes sucessful termination, an event that is taken to be observable. \end{itemize} We write \PI\ for the set of primitive instructions and we define each element of \PI\ to be a SPI (Sequence of Primitive Instructions).
+\item A next kind of primitive instruction is the \emph{jump instruction} $\#k$ where $k\in\Nat$: this instruction prescribes to jump $k$ primitive instructions ahead (if possible; otherwise deadlock occurs) and generates no observable behavior.
+The special case $\#0$ prescribes deadlock. \item The \emph{termination instruction} $!$ prescribes successful termination, an event that is taken to be observable. \end{itemize} We write \PI\ for the set of primitive instructions and we shall use $u, u_1, u_2,..., v, v_1,v_2,...$ as typical variables for elements in \PI.
+We define each element of \PI\ to be a SPI (Sequence of Primitive Instructions).